codingphun/amazon-sagemaker-workshop/README.md

 We recommend you use the latest version of Chrome or Firefox to complete this workshop.

-- [**SageMaker Built-in Algorithms**](Built-in-Algorithms) - The focus of this workshop is on SageMaker's built-in algorithms.
-These algorithms are ready-to-use, scalable, and provide many other conveniences.
-The workshop shows how to use SageMaker's built-in algorithms via hosted Jupyter notebooks, the AWS CLI, and the SageMaker console.

 ## AWS Command Line Interface

 To complete certain workshop modules, you'll need the AWS Command Line Interface (CLI) and a Bash environment.
 You'll use the AWS CLI to interface with SageMaker and other AWS services.